 Ways To Celebrate Inside Star Wars: Galaxy’s Edge and the Disney Parks

-You can celebrate Star Wars Month inside Star Wars: Galaxy’s Edge in many different ways.
+You can celebrate the month inside Star Wars: Galaxy’s Edge in many ways.
 From Batuu bounding to enjoying a special meal at Docking Bay 7 Food and Cargo, you can create your own way to celebrate in the Disney Theme Parks.

 You can also ride Star Tours, build a lightsaber or droid, or revisit any of the other Star Wars-related attractions in the Disney Parks.